HelpMeFinishPhD/Qcamp2019/missions/Charlie_M1.md

 Step by step walkthrough:
 1. A good team is a team whose members knows each other pretty well.
 1. A good team is also a team which can split the tasks in an efficient manner.
-Actually, when Mission 2 arrives, your team will be split into 2 subteam, one trying to complete Mission 1, and another one focused on hacking.
+Actually sooner or later, your team might be split into 2 (or even 3) subteams.
 So, plan well ahead.

 #### [30 points] [Checkpoint] Without the electronics, there is NONE
 > *Resistor: I'm gonna ask you this one time, where is the circuit?*